Attorneys spar over powers held by Britney Spears' father - WTMJ

 Pitbull, at a Hollywood news conference Thursday, said, “as far as what’s going on with Britney, that’s been going on for many, many, many years.
 Hopefully, they can break this cycle.
 And hopefully she gets a chance to control her own destiny.”

-The #FreeBritney protesters, some of whom were interviewed in the documentary, were chanting and holding signs at the downtown LA courthouse Thursday, though Jamie Spears and the attorneys for both sides took part by phone and video.
+The #FreeBritney protesters, some of whom were interviewed in the documentary, were chanting and holding signs at the downtown LA courthouse Thursday.

-Jamie Spears has emphasized the need for the conservatorship in order to protect his daughter from those who would, or already have, preyed on her and attempted to manipulate her for their own ends.
-His attorneys said in court filings that he is driven by “a fierce desire to protect her from those trying to take advantage of her.”
+“From the beginning, the court has closely monitored Britney’s situation,” her statement to the AP said, “including annual accountings and in-depth reviews from a highly experienced and dedicated court investigator.”

-At Thursday’s hearing, Thoreen emphasized that Britney Spears asked for and agreed to her father’s role early in the conservatorship.
+At Thursday’s hearing, Thoreen emphasized that Britney Spears asked for and approved of her father’s role as recently as 2019.

 “Ms. Spears reflected in court papers that she wanted her father to be the sole conservator of her estate,” Thoreen said.